 There are many ways of visually capturing, sharing – and indeed preserving – community knowledge for future generations.
 Over the last 10 years or so we have been helping friend & neighbour renowned Scottish community artist Andrew Crummy with his work on the many community tapestries he has designed.

-Individual tapestry panels are larege – typically 1 x 1m, 0.5 x 1m or 0.5 x 0.5m – so we are able to print out Andrew’s design templates at full size with our large format printer, which the designs are transferred onto.
+Individual tapestry panels are large – typically 1 x 1m, 0.5 x 1m or 0.5 x 0.5m – so we are able to print out Andrew’s design templates at full size with our large format printer, which the designs are transferred onto.
 The design is then traced onto linen panels from the template and then sent out with the hand-coloured colour print to an army of hundreds of volunteer stitchers across the country, who realise it as a tapestry, usually in small community groups.

 Here are some of Andrew’s community tapestry projects we are immensely proud to have played a small part in…